 Context of Qatar

-Qatar has been ruled as a hereditary monarchy by the House of Thani since Mohammed bin Thani signed a treaty with the British in 1868 that recognised its separate status.
-Following Ottoman rule, Qatar became a British protectorate in 1916, and gained independence in 1971.
-The current emir is Tamim bin Hamad Al Thani, who holds nearly all executive and legislative authority under the Constitution of Qatar, as well as controlling the judiciary.
+Qatar has been ruled as a hereditary monarchy by the House of Thani since Mohammed bin Thani signed an agreement with Britain in 1868 that recognised its separate status.
+Following Ottoman rule, Qatar became a British protectorate in 1916 and gained independence in 1971.
+The current emir is Tamim bin Hamad Al Thani, who holds nearly all executive, legislative, and judicial authority in an autocratic manner under the Constitution of Qatar.
 He appoints the prime minister and cabinet.
 The partially-elected Consultative Assembly can block legislation and has a limited ability to dismiss ministers.

-In early 2017, the total population of Qatar was 2.6 million, with 313,000 of them Qatari citizens and 2.3 million expatriates.
+In early 2017, the population of Qatar was 2.6 million, although only 313,000 of them were Qatari citizens and 2.3 million were expatriates and migrant workers.
 Its official religion is Islam.
-In terms of income, the country has the fourth-highest GDP (PPP) per capita in the world, and the eleventh-highest GNI per capita (Atlas method).
-Qatar ranks 42nd in the Human Development Index, the third-highest HDI in the Arab world.
+The country has the fourth-highest GDP (PPP) per capita in the world and the eleventh-highest GNI per capita (Atlas method).
+It ranks 42nd in the Human Development Index, the third-highest HDI in the Arab world.
 It is a high-income economy, backed by the world's third-largest natural gas reserves and oil reserves.
-Qatar is one of the world's largest exporters of liquefied natural gas, and the world's largest emitter of carbon dioxide per capita.
+Qatar is one of the world's largest exporters of liquefied natural gas and the world's largest emitter of carbon dioxide per capita.

 More about Qatar